mongodb/terraform-provider-mongodbatlas/website/docs/d/cluster.html.markdown

 `mongodb_atlas_cluster` describes a Cluster.
 The.
 The data source requires your Project ID.

-~> **IMPORTANT:** Changes to cluster configurations can affect costs.
-Before making changes, please see [Billing](https://docs.atlas.mongodb.com/billing/).

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.

+~> **IMPORTANT:**
+<br> &#8226; Changes to cluster configurations can affect costs.
+Before making changes, please see [Billing](https://docs.atlas.mongodb.com/billing/).
-~> **IMPORTANT:** If your Atlas project contains a custom role that uses actions introduced in a specific MongoDB version, you cannot create a cluster with a MongoDB version less than that version unless you delete the custom role.
+<br> &#8226; If your Atlas project contains a custom role that uses actions introduced in a specific MongoDB version, you cannot create a cluster with a MongoDB version less than that version unless you delete the custom role.

 ## Example Usage